P.W. Long: Music

-As P.W. himself later admitted, he didn't really know how to play guitar when he started with Mule, or at least not all that "slickly" to use his word.
+As Long. himself later admitted, he did not really know how to play guitar when he started with Mule, or at least not all that "slickly" to use his word.
 Instead, he used a variety of open tunings and such, coupled with a simple feel for what was right, to create his sound.
-Never bounded by the need for classic guitar solos, P.W. still put the guitar at the forefront with innovative melody lines and breaks.
+Never bounded by the need for classic guitar solos, Long still put the guitar at the forefront with innovative melody lines and breaks.

-The self-titled album continued on with I'm Hell, the rawking What Every White Nigger Knows, the eerie Drown, the trip into Old NorthWest Folk Music with Now I Truly Understand, the duet with Kevin on Mama's Reason to Cry, Lucky and Sugarcane Zuzu with its admonition from P-Bone's grandpappy that "You can wish in one hand, and shit in the other, and see which one fills up first."
+The self-titled album continued on with "I'm Hell", the rawking "What Every White Nigger Knows", the eerie "Drown", the trip into Old NorthWest folk music with "Now I Truly Understand", the duet with Munro on "Mama's Reason to Cry", "Lucky" and "Sugarcane Zuzu", with its admonition from P-Bone's grandfather that "You can wish in one hand, and shit in the other, and see which one fills up first."